-By providing an experience that encourages consumers to interact online, retailers can turn their website into a lead generation machine, one that fulfils consumer needs and in return delivers highly-qualified leads, from consumers who are in-market and ready to buy.
+By providing an experience that encourages consumers to interact online, retailers can turn their website into an automotive finance lead generation machine, one that fulfils consumer needs and in return delivers highly-qualified leads, from consumers who are in-market and ready to buy.

 Established dealers have an on-the-ground presence, something that gives them a significant advantage over digital disruptors in several ways, so much so, that the largest of whom have started to roll out their own physical locations to act as customer centres.

 This boots-on-the-ground advantage gives existing retailers a much smaller barrier to entry into the online world.

 The costs associated with providing an online experience comparable to the most well funded digital retailers are considerably smaller than those associated with expanding to new physical locations.

 As new car sales software systems develop, the costs associated go down, and with the new Software as a Service (SaaS) subscription model adopted by most technology providers, there are no inflated upfront costs to overcome.